 15 of the Most Popular Aging-in-Place Home Modifications

-For those who intend to stay in their own home for as long as possible as they grow older, aging-in-place home modifications can make your life safer, easier, and more comfortable.
-Making the necessary renovations to your home can help with independent living for people who don’t want to move to an assisted living facility.
+For those who intend to stay in their own home for as long as possible as they grow older, aging-in-place home modifications help with safety, ease, and comfort.
+Making the necessary renovations assists with independence for people who don’t want to move to an assisted living facility.

 Your bathroom is one of the most important places to start when making home improvements.
-The bathroom, particularly the bathtub, can be slippery and dangerous, and fall prevention measures are a priority, particularly for those who don't live with a family member.
+The bathroom, particularly the bathtub, is slippery and dangerous.
+Fall prevention measures are a priority, particularly for those who don't live with a family member.

 Getting in and out of a bathtub can be risky for senior citizens.
-There are different options to minimize the risk of slips and falls in the bathtub.
+There are different options to minimize the risk of slips and falls in the bathtub and the bathroom generally.

 1. Walk-in Shower